sabyrzhan/paxful-test-solution/README.md

 # Paxful Test Solution
 ## Overview
-The solution consists from:
-1. Helm charts of PostgreSQL, Grafana, Prometheus and WebApp itself.
+The solution is the webapp written in Laravel PHP framework with helm charts.
+Helm charts are located at `helm` folder with following contents:
+1. `grafana` - Grafana helm chart from Bitnami
+2. `kube-prometheus` - Prometheus helm chart from Bitnami
+3. `postgresql-ha` - PostgreSQL-HA with RepMgr from Bitnami
+4. `webapp` - this web application's helm chart
-2. There are 2 docker-compose files:
+5. There are 2 docker-compose files:
    1. `docker-compose.yml` - for local development
    2. `docker-compose-test.yml` - for testing integration with DB and Mail services